Frank Collins (British Army soldier)

 Frank Collins (5 November 1956 – 16 June 1998) was a Church of England clergyman and the first 22 SAS soldier to enter the building in the Iranian Embassy Siege in 1980.
 Whilst with 22 SAS B Squadron (Air) Troop, Collins served with both Al Slater and Charles "Nish" Bruce.
-He left the service in 1989 to work in security and later pursued training for ordained ministry.
+He left military service in 1989 after 15 years to work in security and later pursued training for ordained ministry, and eventually returned to military service as a chaplain.

 Having trained at Oak Hill College, a conservative evangelical theological college, Collins was ordained in the Church of England as a deacon in 1992 and as a priest in 1993.
 He served his curacy at St Peter with St Owen and St James, Hereford in the Diocese of Hereford.
 He was then commissioned as a chaplain in the Territorial Army, and served as padre of 23 Special Air Service Regiment (Reserve), The Parachute Regiment and the AMF(L) in Bulford, Wiltshire.